-It is a common misconception that only a certain type of woman should be in a sorority.
+It is a common misconception that only a certain type of woman can join a sorority.

 Sisterhood & Friendship